 New Register House in Edinburgh holds all the "hatches, matches and despatches" for the whole of Scotland.
 The births, marriages and deaths are on a computerised database and copies of all the church parish records have been microfilmed and are available there for research.
 A fully searchable on-line index of these records is available at ScotlandsPeople>.
 The records available are the indexes of births/baptisms and banns/marriages from 1553 to 1902, births from 1553-1904, and marriages from 1553 to 1854 (all based on the surviving Old Parish Registers and Statutory records), indexes to the Statutory Registers of deaths for 1855 to 1929 and an index to census records for 1881, 1891 and 1901 (with images of actual pages for 1891 and 1901).
 One additional year of births/deaths/marriage index data is added per annum.
 See the Web site for current charges and dates.

-The General Register Office not only provides up to date statistics about births, marriages, divorce and deaths and Census Records> but also the most frequently used Popular Forenames> in Scotland and also a report on the most frequently found Surnames in Scotland over the last 140 years.
+The General Register Office not only provides up to date statistics about births, marriages, divorce and deaths and Census Records> but also an archive of the most frequently used Popular Forenames> in Scotland back to 1900 and also a report on the most frequently found Surnames in Scotland over the last 140 years.

 This Web site has been created by the Scottish Archive Network and it offers free access to a fully searchable index of over 520,000 Scottish wills and testaments dating from 1500 to 1901.
 This is a fantastic resource for genealogists and historians.
 While the newspaper reports on the site majored on the wills of famous people like Rob Roy MacGregor and Robert Louis Stevenson, it will be the wills of our own ancestors which will be of greatest interest to most people of Scots descent.
 Of course, it has to be borne in mind that only those with sufficient property thought it worthwhile to make a last will and testament.
 Visitors to the site can purchase high quality colour digital images of related documents for only £5 each (around $8 US).